-There are several different types of stainless steel as categorised by their internal microstructure, including Austenitic, Ferritic, Martensitic and Duplex.
+There are several different types of stainless steel as categorised by their internal microstructure — the crystalline structure of the metal itself.
+These types include Austenitic, Ferritic, Martensitic and Duplex.
 Duplex, Super Duplex and Hyper Duplex are all a combination of austenitic and ferritic microstructures, approximately 50:50.
-The microstructure is the crystallographic structure of a metal at a microscopic level, and will usually define the generic properties.
+The microstructure is the crystallographic structure of a metal at a microscopic level, and it will usually define the generic properties.

-Martensitic stainless steels also referred to as precipitation-hardened PH grades offer very high strength levels, although formability and toughness are compromised.
+Martensitic stainless steels are also referred to as precipitation-hardened PH grades.
+These stainless steels offer very high strength levels, although formability and toughness are compromised.

 The more standard grades, which make up the majority of the market are Austenitic i.e. 304/316 (3xx series) and Ferritic i.e. 410/420/430 (4xx series).